GetFunctMaddMatt/PS-ServiceAccountAudit/README.md

 ## Notes

-- Read-only.
-Nothing is changed on any server.
 - `NT SERVICE\` virtual accounts are included in results.
 Built-in OS accounts (`NT AUTHORITY\*`, `LocalSystem`, `NETWORK SERVICE`, `LOCAL SERVICE`, `IIS APPPOOL\*`) are filtered out.
 - IIS app pool check requires `WebAdministration` on the target.
 If IIS is running but the module is missing, the server gets a `Warning` row.
 - Scheduled tasks are audited at the root `\` path only.
 Auto-created user session tasks are excluded.